samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 *Wondrous Item, Very Rare (Requires Attunement)*

-This candle’s magic is activated when the candle is lit, which requires a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
+This candle's magic is activated when the candle is lit, which requires a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action.
 After burning for 4 hours, the candle is destroyed.
 You can snuff it out early for use at a later time.
 Deduct the time it burned in increments of 1 minute from its total burn time.

 While lit, the candle sheds [Dim Light](/sources/dnd/free-rules/rules-glossary#DimLight) in a 30-foot radius.
 While you are within that light, you have Advantage on [D20 Tests](/sources/dnd/free-rules/rules-glossary#D20Test).
 In addition, a Cleric or Druid in the light can cast level 1 spells they have prepared without expending spell slots.